scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 		Once you are logged in, what can you do?

 	Users
+		Types of users (clients)
+			admin
+				Can do administrative commands that are server wide

+				These are users who are created in the admin db

+			regular
+				Access a specific db
+				read/write or readOnly

 		Roles
 			The localhost exception
 				This exception (on this connection) only allows for the creation of the first user on the admin DB